-Each semester there are six exhibitions with exhibitions held in both the Entrance and Main galleries of the GPG.
+Each semester there are six to seven exhibitions with exhibitions held in both the Entrance and Main galleries of the GPG.
 The first semester program runs from February to May and the second semester program runs from July to October/early November.

 Please contact the Arts Programs Coordinator on 8344 5418 or email gpg[at]union.unimelb.edu.au if you have any queries regarding our exhibition program.